Resources

 New Credit

 New Credit is the new account opening activity and any recent ‘hard’ credit inquiries from lenders on your credit report.
-Approximately 10% of a FICO® Score is based on
+Approximately 10% of a FICO® Score is based on this information.

 Payment History and How It Affects Your Credit Score

-Payment history is the most important factor in calculating your FICO® credit score.
-Your payment history accounts for over a third of your overall FICO credit score,
+Payment History is the most important factor in calculating your FICO® credit score.
+Your payment history accounts for over a third of your overall FICO credit score.

 Types of Credit in Use